 As a business owner, it is essential to be able to retarget your customers as this helps improve the efficiency of marketing strategies.
-In this article, we will be taking you through how to get this done.
+In this article, we will show you how to get started with retargeting.

 Before going into how to retarget your customers, here are a few reasons why you should consider doing it in the first place:

 The aim of customer retargeting is to re-engage users who have visited your site previously.
 Take for example, a user visits your site to either get some information or just out of curiosity and doesn’t make a purchase before leaving.
 The same user then goes on the internet or opens an app later, sees an ad for one of your products or services, gets interested, and then makes a purchase.
 This is the work of customer retargeting.

 Now that you know why to retarget your customers and how customer retargeting works, here is how to go about setting up a retargeting campaign.

 Here are 3 steps that would help you set up your customer retargeting campaign:

 Start by creating an account for your business/brand on social media platforms.
 Instagram, Facebook, LinkedIn, and Twitter are great platforms to use.
 You don’t have to be on all of them, but the more you have (and use effectively), the better.
 These would be your ad platforms.